mdn/content/files/en-us/web/api/ui_events/index.md

 - {{domxref("Element.click_event", "click")}}
   - : Fired when the user clicks the primary pointer button.
 - {{domxref("Element.compositionend_event", "compositionend")}}
-  - : Fired when a text composition system (such as a speech-to-text processor) has finished its session, for example because the user has closed it.
+  - : Fired when a text composition system (such as a speech-to-text processor) has finished its session; for example, because the user has closed it.
 - {{domxref("Element.compositionstart_event", "compositionstart")}}
   - : Fired when the user has started a new session with a text composition system.
 - {{domxref("Element.compositionupdate_event", "compositionupdate")}}